Updated January 29, 2022

 Consider this—7 out of every 10 donors only donate once.
 Not enough to shock you?
-Let’s add to the mix.
-77 percent of donors leave due to a lack of communication.
+Let’s add to the mix that 77% of donors leave due to a lack of communication.
+A donor database trumps a post-it note or spreadsheet any day of the week, but what one is right for your nonprofit?

-With the right donor management tool to fit your organization’s needs, you have a better shot at communicating in the right way and building better relationships, so donors don’t leave your nonprofit behind and instead stick around to continue donating and engaging with your organization.
+With the right donor management tool to fit your organization’s needs, you have a better shot at communicating in the right way and building better relationships.
+When you communicate well with the right frequency, donors don’t leave your nonprofit behind!

 To make it easy for you to navigate this article, we’ve broken our discussion into three helpful sections: